P-p-H-d/mlib/README.md

 ----------

-To use these data structures, you include the desired header, instantiate the definition of the structure and its associated methods by using a macro _DEF.
+To use these data structures, you include the desired header, instantiate the definition of the structure and its associated methods by using a macro _DEF for the needed type.
 Then you use the defined functions.
-Let's see a first example:
+Let's see a first simple example that creates a list of unsigned int:

     #include <stdio.h>
     #include "m-list.h"